ufidon/netpro/labs/lab02/ntpfields.md

    Here, $n = -20$, so the precision field in the NTP packet would be `-20`.

-## How Does A NTP Server Determine Its Clock Precision?
-The **precision** field in the NTP (Network Time Protocol) packet indicates the clock resolution.

-### Details of the Precision Field:

-- **Field Name**: Precision
-- **Size**: 8 bits (1 byte)
-- **Value Type**: Signed integer (in two's complement)
-- **Purpose**: Represents the precision of the system clock in seconds, expressed as a power of two.

-### How It Works:

-- The value in the precision field is the logarithm base 2 of the system clock's precision.
-For example:
-  - A precision value of `-6` indicates that the clock's precision is approximately $2^{-6}$ seconds, or about 15.625 milliseconds.
-  - A precision value of `-20` indicates that the clock's precision is approximately $2^{-20}$ seconds, or about 1 microsecond.

-### Example:

-If the precision field in an NTP packet has a value of `-10`, it indicates that the system clock can measure time with a precision of approximately $2^{-10}$ seconds, which is about 0.0009765625 seconds (or close to 1 millisecond).

 ## How Does A NTP Server Calculate The Root Delay?

 ### Root Delay Calculation